GarikHarutyunyan/js-hand-pose-training/README.md

 - `index.html`: The HTML file containing the interface and functionality.
 - `script.js`: The JavaScript file implementing the logic for hand pose recognition and training.
-- `style.css`: The CSS file styling the user interface.

 ## Requirements